Home

 ClickFix analyzes the waveform in the immediate vicinity of the click, constructs an appropriate replacement fragment, and then replaces the click with this fragment.

-ClickFix does not use linear or polynomial interpolation, nor does it employ frequency analysis to construct a replacement fragment.
+ClickFix does not use linear or polynomial interpolation nor does it use frequency analysis to construct a replacement fragment.
 The method it uses ensures that the replacement is as close as possible to the signal fragment damaged by the click.

 Does ClickFix use any kind of equalization, such as band-pass or band-reject filtering?

-No. The philosophy used by ClickFix is to repair only those parts of the waveform damaged by clicks, and leave the rest of the signal completely unchanged.
-This means ClickFix won't dull the sound, or introduce undesirable artifacts, the way some other click and pop filter plug-ins can.
+No. ClickFix repairs only those parts of the waveform damaged by clicks and leaves the rest of the signal completely unchanged.
+This means ClickFix won't dull the sound or introduce undesirable artifacts, as some other click and pop filter plug-ins can.
 If you wish to use Audition or Cool Edit to perform additional noise reduction, the choice is yours.

 Does ClickFix support 32-bit processing?